aristanetworks/vane/docs/api_cli/cli.md

 ## Using the -- markers flag

-This flag can be used to view all the markers supported in Vane
+This flag can be used to view all the markers supported by Vane

 ``` text
 vane --markers